 Here is the description of the symptoms related to hereditary ataxia which are variable from one person to another and from one form to another.
 Ataxia is also a neuromuscular disease.

 The symptoms are the consequence of the poor functioning of the different regions of the central nervous system and of the channels of connection by which information reaches them.

 The cerebellum is responsible as the “centre of coordination”.
-The lack of coordination which results from it affects the lower and the upper limbs, the trunk, the neck and it has repercussions on the level of walking, standing, on all fours, kneeling, crouching, sitting, control of gestures, control of speech, the starting and the stopping of an action.
-It also affects the fingers, the hands, speech and the ocular movements.
+The lack of coordination which results from it affects the lower and the upper limbs, the trunk, the neck and it has repercussions on walking, standing, on all fours, kneeling, crouching, sitting, control of gestures, control of speech, the starting and the stopping of an action.
+It also affects fingers, hands, speech and ocular movements.

 The cerebellum is responsible for the complex movements of walking or of movement.

 The first symptom to appear is without any doubt the loss of balance which comes about insidiously and very slowly at the beginning of the disease.
 The person has an uncertain walk.
 The distance between his feet is not regular.
 It becomes impossible to walk in a straight line.
-The person staggers and attempts of adjust his balance with difficulty.
-His about-turn is unstable.
-His walk reminds one of that of a person in a state of intoxication.
+The person staggers and attempts to adjust his balance with difficulty.
+His turn on himself is unstable.
+His walk reminds a person in a state of intoxication.

 The movements of walking are poorly coordinated and the upper part of the body does not follow the movement of the legs and the body stays behind, which brings about a heeling walk.
 Standing, in a natural position, the inclination of the body to the back does not provoke flexing of the thighs.